WildaSoftware/Feedybacky/README.md

 `screenshotField ` - optional parameter for defining behaviour of the plugin during processing a screenshot.
 The default value is `"visible"` and it means that the checkbox is visible and a user can select if they would like to send a screenshot or not.
 The other possible values are `"autoEnable"` (the checkbox is not visible and the screenshot is sent automatically) and `"autoDisable"` (the checkbox is not visible and the screenshot is ignored).

-`metadataField` - optional parameter for defining behaviours of the plugin during processing metadata.
+`metadataField` - optional parameter for defining behaviour of the plugin during processing metadata.
 The default value is `"visible"` and other possibilities are similar as for `screenshotField` above.

+`historyField` - optional parameter for defining behaviour of the plugin during processing event history.
+The default value is `"visible"` and other possibilities are similar as for `screenshotField` above.
+Captured event types are: `change`, `click`, `focus`, `reset`, `submit` and there are omitted for Feedybacky form.

+`historyLimit` - number of last event calls on the page which would be added to event history.
+The default value is not set what means that all captured operations would be sent.

 `beforeSubmit` - optional callback function with one parameter - instance of `FeedybackyPayload` object containing whole payload ready to sent.
 This callback is invoked before sending a request to endpoint defined by `onSubmitUrl` parameter.
 It can be used to make some preparations before sending (for example, show loader animation) or add some additional fields to payload, such as authentication key.
 The last one can be achieved by `add` function invoked inside `beforeSubmit`, e.g.: